Sen. Steve Daines, State Dept facilitate last-minute escapes for citizens trapped abroad amid coronavirus pandemic

 At the airport, Strugeon said tents had been set up by the U.S. embassy to help travelers who needed to sleep at the airport so they didn't miss a flight.

-"I commend them" Sturgeon said of the British Airways crew.
+"I commend them," Sturgeon said of the British Airways crew.
 "Excellent spirit, people and staff on the airplane.
 There were about 150 Americans on the plane.
 The airline staff said they didn't know they were coming to get us until 5 a.m. that morning.
 Great spirit, complimentary snacks."

 For those still stuck abroad, Strugeon had some advice: "You've got to get on the horn, talk to people, be sociable to find out what the word is."

 "Especially in a foreign country you have to take matters into your own hands, be hyperproductive and find out what's going on," he continued.
 "You have to care for your own life in a crisis; even in America you have to have common sense -- not everyone can help you.
 The government can't always be there for just you -- - you're not as special as you think.
-There's 350 million Americans our governmentt has to take care of."
+There's 350 million Americans our government has to take care of."

 U.S. WAS BEST PREPARED COUNTRY IN WORLD TO HANDLE PANDEMIC, JOHNS HOPKINS FOUND